ghosh-ayush/MP8_SparkSQL_Template/README.md

 This is the Java and Python template for MP8 SparkSQL.

+# Note for M1 Mac

+If you're using M1 Mac, you will need to modify the Dockerfile before building it by changing `/usr/lib/jvm/java-1.8.0-openjdk-amd64` to `/usr/lib/jvm/java-1.8.0-openjdk-arm64`

 ## Log

 Last updated in Feb 2022, by Yifan Chen (yifanc3@illinois.edu).